Capanator/DATect-Forecasting-Domoic-Acid/DEPLOYMENT.md

 This script will:
 1. ✅ Pre-compute all expensive operations locally (~10-30 minutes)
-2. ✅ Build optimized Docker image with baked cache
+2. ✅ Build optimized container image with baked cache
 3. ✅ Deploy to Google Cloud Run with auto-scaling
 4. ✅ Configure health checks and monitoring
 5. ✅ Provide service URL and API documentation links